 Walmart Deli Fried Chicken + Easy Macaroni Salad

-In any case, all sizes pair perfectly with this easy macaroni salad recipe and are a quick grab while you’re picking up the ingredients for it or just doing your regular grocery shopping.
+In any case, all the sizes pair perfectly with this easy macaroni salad recipe.
+AND they’re easy to grab while you’re picking up the ingredients for it or just doing your regular grocery shopping.
 No need to make a special trip to the store!

-dry elbow macaroni — cook according to the package directions, and then drain and rinse with cold water to cool it down quickly and remove the starchy coating.
+dry elbow macaroni — cook according to the package directions (or try this Instant Pot pasta method!!).
+Then drain and rinse with cold water to cool it down quickly and remove the starchy coating.

-slaw dressing + sour cream — a bit of a surprising combo, but when combined with yellow mustard, dried dill, and some kosher salt, they make an amazingly tasty and unique dressing for this macaroni salad.
+slaw dressing + sour cream — a bit of a surprising combo, because a macaroni salad recipe without mayonnaise is unusual.
+But when combined with yellow mustard, dried dill, and some kosher salt, they make an amazingly tasty and unique dressing for macaroni salad!

 chopped hard-boiled eggs — I love the flavor and creaminess that hard-boiled eggs add (made easy with this Instant Pot Hard Boiled Eggs method!).
 You can also pick up already peeled hard-boiled eggs at Walmart, which can be a huge timesaver.
 Whichever method you use, I highly recommend one of these egg slicers to make chopping them super simple!